raspberrypilearning/smart-assistant/en/step_6.md

 --- task ---

++ Add eight examples of commands you might use to turn the light on.

+--- /task ---

+--- task ---

-+ Add eight examples of commands you might use to turn the light on and eight to turn the light off.
++ Add eight examples of commands you might use to turn the light off.

 --- /task ---